CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Paradox Forum page: https://forum.paradoxplaza.com/forum/index.php?threads/1632-the-ring-of-fire.1048836/

-Currently in Early Alpha; expect to find bugs and oddities
+Currently in Alpha; expect to find bugs and oddities

 Alpha 0.5.0 - ? - in-progress
+Updated to HoI Patch 1.6.1
-Started work on Denmark and Russia focus trees
+Started work on Denmark, Russia, and United Provinces focus trees Updates to Sweden, New US, and other focus trees
 Added decision for NUS to buy Harlingen
-Minor fixes and removing unused vanilla code
+Minor fixes and removing unused vanilla code, update-proofing various files Updated much of the AI coding, hopefully for better play experience, still WIP Updated and added Technologies
+More map adjustments
+Added Jaeger and Heavy Weapons Units
+Added Crimea as a Protectorate of Ottoman Empire
+Added Alternate path to form USE
+Added Explanation of CoC mechanics
-Laid the groundwork for overhaul of Thirty Years War Updated much of the AI coding, hopefully for better play experience, still WIP More map adjustments
+Laid the groundwork for overhaul of Thirty Years War

 Alpha 0.4.1 - Jul.
 13, 2018
 Fix for missing English Civil War complete event for Constitutionalist path